bogoblin/sweeper-rs/protocol.md

 1003 Player added a flag at (11, 25)
 ...

-The client should acknowledge these messages: `ACK 1003` would mean that the client has received all messages up to and including #1003.
-The message index can wrap around back to zero so that the message index doesn't grow indefinitely.
-This jump will always be more than 2048.
+The client doesn't need to acknowledge these messages.
+Instead, if a message is missing, the client can ask for it to be repeated.

 ## Queries